-They offer a pleasantly wide mix of appetizers, salads, and traditional Italian pastas and meats.
+They offer a pleasantly wide mix of appetizers, salads, and traditional Italian pasta and meats.

 A few great appetizer suggestions include Coconut Shrimp, Calamari Fritti, and Bleu Bacon Stuffed Mushrooms.

-Don’t miss the Lumpia Shanghai, an ode to Sherry’s Filipina heritage.
-They’re lightly fried and delicious, as are the Arancini de Riso (deep-fried Sicilian rice balls).
+Don’t miss Lumpia Shanghai, an ode to Sherry’s Filipina heritage.
+They’re lightly fried and delicious, as is the Arancini de Riso (deep-fried Sicilian rice balls).
 Of note too is the tasty New England Clam Chowder.

 Zio’s plentiful salad menu presents American classics like a Cranberry Spinach Salad, Cobb Salad, and the Shrimp Louie.
 I ordered a Caesar and it came with house-made Caesar dressing, creamy with the right note of anchovies, croutons, and parmesan.